Is your child at the top of their class at school?

-- Are you concerned that your child is being held back by the pace of their class?
+Are you concerned that your child is frustrated with the pace of their class?

 If you answered yes to most of these questions, then your child may just be the perfect candidate for SEALP.